sr320/course-fish310-2015/Lab Worksheets MD/Bivalve Lab 2015.md

 #Bivalve anatomy and classification

-Mussels, oysters, clams, and scallops are members of a bivalve group formerly called the Lamellibranchia (now divided into Pteriomorphia, Paleoheterodonta, and Heterodonta).
-These animals use their ctenidia (gills) to filter tiny food particles such as bacteria, diatoms, unicellular algae, and detritus from the water.
+Mussels, oysters, clams, and scallops are all members of the class bivalvia and are divided into the subclasses Pteriomorphia (oysters, scallops, saltwater mussels), Heterodonta (edible clams), and Paleoheterodonta(freshwater mussels).
+This class was formerly known as Lamellibranchiata.

+Most bivalves use their **ctenidia** (modified gills) to filter tiny food particles such as bacteria, diatoms, unicellular algae, and detritus from the water.
 The particles are then transported by cilia along food grooves to sorting structures called labial palps and into the mouth.
-Members of this group have ctenidia with long filaments that fold back on themselves so that each row forms two lamellae (hence the name, Lamellibranch- “branch” means gill.)
-Lamellibranchs are separated into two groups based on the structure of their ctenidia:
+These ctenidia have long filaments that fold back on themselves so that each row forms two lamellae (hence the name 'Lamellibranch'; 'branch' means gill.)

+Filter feeding Bivalves are divided into two groups based on the structure of their ctenidia:

-•	Filibranchs: or “thread gills”, include mussels, oysters, scallops and jingle shells.
-In this group the filaments making up the gill are attached to each other by ciliary tufts (think of it like interlocking hairs or Velcro).
+•	**Filibranchs**: or “thread gills”, include mussels, oysters, scallops and jingle shells.
+In this group, the filaments making up the gill are attached to each other by ciliary tufts (think of it like interlocking hairs or Velcro).
 Bivalves of this group are often attached to hard substrates with byssal threads or cement.

-•	Eulamellibranchs: include clams and their relatives.
+•	**Eulamellibranchs**: include clams and their relatives.
 Their ctenidial filaments are connected with tissue bridges.
 Members of this group often have very distinct inhalant and exhalent siphons and are often found buried in the sediment.

 ##Part I:  Filibranch Dissection
 ###Before you begin, carefully examine a cleaned mussel shell.
 In the space below draw the inside of the right valve and label the following features: umbo, hinge ligament, posterior adductor muscle scar, pallial line, and indicate the dorsal and ventral sides.